The gender pay gap is the difference in average pay between the men and women in your workforce.

 How does the Commission monitor the gender pay gap?

 Our research has found that there are still substantial pay gaps across Britain.
-In 2016 the gender pay gap stood at 18.1%, the ethnicity pay gap at 5.7%, and the disability pay gap at 13.6%.
+In 2016 the gender pay gap stood at 18.1%.

 We will, this year, publish a report that will help employers to look at possible causes of their pay gap and suggest actions they can take to reduce it.
 We will also make recommendations to government to help close the gender pay gap across Britain.